1. Accepting These Terms

 Funds in a Shop Payment Account balance are eligible for deposit (the “Available Balance”) into a seller’s bank account at the end of any applicable deposit delay, reserve, or hold period as determined by the seller’s bank.

-B. Available Balances can only be deposited into bank accounts in the United States, Australia, Austria, Belgium, Canada, Denmark, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, the Netherlands, New Zealand, Norway, Portugal, Spain, Sweden, Switzerland, and United Kingdom in the following currencies: USD, AUD, CAD, CHF, DKK, EUR, GBP, NZD, NOK, and SEK.
+B. Country and Currency Options.
+Available Balances can only be deposited into bank accounts in the United States, Australia, Canada, the European Union, Hong Kong, New Zealand, Norway, Singapore, and Switzerland in the following currencies: USD, AUD, CAD, CHF, DKK, EUR, GBP, HKD, NZD, NOK, SEK, and SGD.

 A hold may be put on funds associated with a particular transaction if there is a dispute or investigation related to the order, for the shorter of: (a) 180 days after the estimated delivery date; or (b) completion of any investigation regarding the seller’s actions.